 The basic idea—that software can simulate the neocortex’s large array of neurons in an artificial “neural network”—is decades old, and it has led to as many disappointments as breakthroughs.
 But because of improvements in mathematical formulas and increasingly powerful computers, computer scientists can now model many more layers of virtual neurons than ever before.

-Deep learning is a specialized form of machine learning.
+Deep learning is an integral form of machine learning.
 A machine learning workflow starts with relevant features being manually extracted from images.
-The features are then used to create a model that categorizes the objects in the image.
+The features are then used to draw a model that categorizes the objects in the image.
 With a deep learning workflow, relevant features are automatically extracted from images.
 In addition, deep learning performs “end-to-end learning” – where a network is given raw data and a task to perform, such as classification, and it learns how to do this automatically.

 Another key difference is deep learning algorithms scale with data, whereas shallow learning converges.
 Shallow learning refers to machine learning methods that plateau at a certain level of performance when you add more examples and training data to the network.